How Napoleon lost his grip on Europe and was finally defeated

 War of the Sixth Coalition

-Aiming to capitalise on the failing support for Napoleon, a sixth coalition of countries formed the throw off French control of Europe.
-Prussia, Russia, Great Britain, Portugal, Sweden, Spain, and various German states rose up against Napoleon.
+Aiming to capitalise on the failing support for Napoleon, a sixth coalition of countries formed to throw off French control of Europe.

-Even though Napoleon won some significant victory against the Russians and Prussians in May 1813, at the Battles of Lützen and Bautzen, the French Army suffered heavy losses and lacked sufficient reinforcements.
+Even though Napoleon won some significant victory against the Russians and Prussians in May 1813, at the Battles of Lützen and Bautzen, the French army suffered heavy losses and lacked sufficient reinforcements.

 Fully aware of his weak position, neutral Austria encouraged Napoleon to accept a ceasefire.